trychlos/pwix-env-settings-ext/README.md

 We so use the `APP_ENV` environment variable to address our own environment identifier.
 Through this identifier, we ask the server to publish the setings recorded inside of its private settings (see `pwix:env-settings`).

-The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifer>]`.
+The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifier>]`.

 If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` environment name.